 Your employer might pay any expenses owed to you via the payroll.

 Some employers will list each expense payment separately on the payslip.
 Others combine them to show a taxable or non-taxable amount.

 9. Deductions – tax and National Insurance

-Your payslip must show the amount of variable deductions, like tax and National Insurance, and any contributions you’re making to a workplace pension.
+Your payslip must show the amount of variable deductions, such as tax and National Insurance.

 11. Student loan

-If you are making repayments on a student loan, this will be shown on your payslip.
-If you are an employee, you'll normally start making student loan repayments from the April following the date you graduate or leave your course.
-Your employer will be told by HMRC how to work out and deduct the right amount.
+If you’re an employee, you’ll normally start making student loan repayments from the April following the date you graduate or leave your course.
+HMRC will tell your employer how to work out and deduct the right amount.

-The Student Loans Company is told once a year by HMRC what has been repaid.
-So, it is sensible to keep your payslips and P60 as a record of the repayments made (in case of any problems).
+Once a year, HMRC tells the Student Loans Company what has been repaid.
+This means it’s a good idea to keep your payslips and P60 as a record of the repayments in case of any problems.

 Some employers put running totals of tax and deductions on your payslip.
 These are particularly useful for keeping track of your total student loan repayments.